 Adding on camera gear is sometimes just not realistic.
 That’s why it’s awesome to hire Flytographer to haul that stuff for you!

-Plus you can get everyone in the shot without trying out different poses while using a self-timer (and having to repeat it over and over again).
+Plus, you can get everyone in the shot without trying out different poses while using a self-timer (and having to repeat it over and over again).

 4. THEY ARE FUN + EASY!

-If you’ve ever done a holiday photoshoot with your family, you might think I’m crazy for calling it “fun” and “easy” but I’m speaking the truth!
+If you’ve ever done a holiday photoshoot with your family, you might think I’m crazy for calling it “fun” and “easy,” but I’m speaking the truth!

-The Flytographer crew always know how to make family photoshoots fun!
+The Flytographer crew always knows how to make family photoshoots fun!
 They are able to read each family and pull engaging games and activities out of their imaginary toolbox for the best photos.
 They are true pros.